 The first thing to make sure of is whether your country has an agreement with Canada that allows you to participate in the IEC.
 If they do not, you may be able to make use of a recognized organization.
 Then you must determine which IEC work permit to apply for, as there are three categories:

 - Working holiday - pay for your trip with some intermittent temporary work in Canada;

 - Young professionals - if you want work experience to make you a competitor in the global market;

-- International Co-op - for fresh graduates looking for experience through internship.
+- International Co-op - for fresh graduates looking for experience through an internship.

-There are many reasons why a working holiday would be not only a great experience for you, but could open up a world of new possibilities.
+There are many reasons why a working holiday would be not only a great experience for you but could open up a world of new possibilities.
 If you’re ready to embark on a life-changing adventure, follow the link below.
-If you want to know more about the different IEC Canada work permits, keep reading.
+If you want to know more about the different IEC Canada work permits, and how to get your Canadian work permit in 2020, keep reading.

 If you are looking for more play than work, this category is for you.
 You don’t need a job offer to apply for a working holiday visa, if your application is successful you will be able to: